Best computer 2018: the best PCs we've tested

 CPU: Intel Core i7-8809G | Graphics: Radeon RX Vega M GH graphics (4GB HBM2 VRAM), Intel UHD Graphics 630 | RAM: N/A | Storage: N/A

-If you’re looking for a sublime desktop experience but don’t have a lot of space, look no further than the Intel Hades Canyon NUC.
-In this tiny bare-bones PC, you have an insanely powerful 8th-generation Intel Core i7 processor, and discrete-class Radeon graphics – once you throw in some RAM and storage, you’ll be able to conquer the best PC games, no problem.
-Sure, it can’t really stand up against a full-sized desktop, but when space is short, or you’d just rather have a PC that looks like a set-top box – it’s worth it.
+If you’re looking for a great desktop experience, but don’t have a lot of space, look no further than the Intel Hades Canyon NUC.
+In this tiny bare-bones PC, you have an insanely powerful 8th-generation Intel Core i7 processor, and discrete-class Radeon graphics – once you throw in some RAM and storage, you’ll be able to conquer the best PC games without a care in the world.
+Sure, it can’t really stand up against a full-sized desktop, but when space is short, or you’d rather just have a PC that looks like a set-top box – it’s totally worth it.

 Read the full review: Intel Hades Canyon NUC